EvolOMICS-TU/ETENLNC/README.md

 * ETENLNC_docker_DO.sh: Runs quantification, differential expression of known lncRNAs, mRNAs and downstream predictions to construct networks.
 Requires files F1, F4-F8
 * ETENLNC_docker_IDE.sh: Runs identification of novel lncRNAs, quantification and differential expression of known and novel lncRNAs, mRNAs.
 Requires files F1-F6
 * ETENLNC_docker_IO.sh: Runs identification of novel lncRNAs alone.
 Requires files F1-F4

+## Running ETENLNC
+ETENLNC can be run using the Docker image as follows:
+1. Organize all files required for the run under a working directory
+2. Open up a shell in the working directory, with Docker running in the background (Powershell/cmd for windows, zsh for Mac and terminal for Linux/UNIX)
+3. Run the Docker image using the command:
+`docker run -v $(pwd):/user_data/ -w /user_data/ -it prangannath/etenlnc:latest sh`
+4. Your working directory has now been mounted under /user_data/.
+All file paths from now on will be relative to /user_data/ (eg., if you have your ref_genome.fa in the root of the working directory, the path would be modified as /user_data/ref_genome.fa)
+5. Run the required ETENLNC docker script using command:
+`bash ETENLNC_docker.sh`
+6. Enter a suitable RUN ID (run identifier) and follow the instructions to provide your file paths (P.S: The paths must be relative to the docker mounting directory /user_data/)
+7. After the run has completed, a directory by your RUN ID name will be generated in your working directory.
+All results can be found inside this results directory.

 ## Citation
 If you have used ETENLNC for your research, please cite: